How to Email a Resume to an Employer: 12+ Email Examples

 That example is anything but plain ‘ol “BS.”

 Pro Tip: If you got your degree 5 years ago, a single chemistry degree achievement is enough.
-If it was last week, you can also list extracurricular activities or GPA on your resume.
+If it was last week, you can also list relevant coursework, extracurricular activities or GPA on your resume.

 Want your chemistry resume education section to stand out like an eyewash?
 See our guide: How to Put Your Education on a Resume [Tips & Examples]